Dowless, key figure in NC absentee ballot fraud probe, dies - NewsBreak

 A federal judge delayed Dowless’ reporting date from last December to April 1 after his defense attorney said Dowless had a stroke in August and learned in the fall about a potential cancer diagnosis.

 Dowless’ federal attorney filed another motion in March that she requested be sealed “due to the inclusion of sensitive health information.”
-The Bureau of Prison never reported Dowless as being in custody.
+The Federal Bureau of Prisons never reported Dowless as being in custody.

 Dowless’ state and federal attorneys didn’t immediately respond to emails on Sunday seeking comment.
 But with Dowless’ death, the absentee ballot case against him is now moot.

-Note: This story has been corrected to show that Dowless declined a plea agreement in November, 2021, not that summer.